maelschuler/maelschuler.github.io/README.md

 [LinkedIn and Resume](#linkedin-and-resume)

 # About Me
-I am studying financial mathematics and theoretical economics at Trinity University with minors in mathematics and data science.
-I am on track to graduate by Spring of 2027.
-My background includes finance, risk management, data science, and computer science.
+I am studying financial mathematics and theoretical economics at Trinity University with a minor in mathematics.
+I am on track to graduate by the Spring of 2027.
+My areas of interest include finance, risk management, actuarial science, data science, and computer science.
 Beyond my studies, I was an interim consultant for MSInsight, a tutor and volunteer at First Generation Investors, a player on the Trinity Men's Club Volleyball team, and a member of several on-campus organizations such as Triniteers, Alpha Kappa Psi, and TU Consulting Club.
+These experiences have given me many new perspectives on my studies and ultimately my investment theses.

 ## Investing History
-My investing story began with the advent of COVID-19 in the United States in early 2020.
-I remember watching CNBC for the first time, captivated by the news anchors nervously justifying the big red graphs pointing downwards.
-While I knew nothing about investing then, I created and funded my first brokerage account with $600.
+My investing journey began with the advent of COVID-19 in the United States in early 2020.
+I remember stumbling across CNBC for the first time, captivated by the news anchors nervously justifying the big red graphs pointing downwards.
+While I knew nothing about investing then, I immediately funded my first brokerage account with $600.

 As a 16-year-old learning to invest through the internet, I inevitably began with a shaky foundation.
 After dabbling unsuccessfully in various short-term trading strategies for about 18 months, I purchased a copy of the _Little Book of Common Sense Investing_ by John C. Bogle.
-My focus later shifted to long-term and simpler strategies with much more success.
+My focus later shifted to simpler strategies with much more success.

 Today, I pursue my passion for investments primarily through research, both in and out of a "research setting."
 During the summer of 2024, I worked as a financial research assistant at Rice University, utilizing SQL to extract financial data from Compustat and Wharton's WRDS database.
-We used this data combined with a synthetic control methodology to create synthetic firms and record the statistical significance of the results.
+We used this data, combined with a synthetic control methodology, to create synthetic firms and record the statistical significance of the results.
 On my own, I most enjoy researching and picking apart macroeconomic data, applying what I learn to evaluate the state of the broader US stock market.
 I intend to use my skills and experience to pursue a career in finance, consulting, actuarial sciences, or a related quantitative field.

 ### Contact
 email (preferred): mschuler@trinity.edu